AuroraAmissa/ProjectUnison/site/content/basic_rules.md

 * **Bonus**: Bonuses are numerical values that are added to checks and statistical scores.
 Most bonuses have a type, and as a general rule, bonuses of the same type are not cumulative (do not "stack")—only the greater bonus granted applies.

-* **Caster Level (CL)**: Caster level represents a creature's power and ability when casting spells.
-When a creature casts a spell, it often contains a number of variables, such as range or damage, that are based on the caster's level.
+* **Caster Level (CL)**: Caster level represents a creature's power and ability when casting magic.
+When a creature casts magic, it often contains a number of variables, such as range or damage, that are based on the caster's level.

 * **Class**: Classes represent chosen professions taken by characters and some other creatures.
-Classes give a host of bonuses and allow characters to take actions that they otherwise could not, such as casting spells or changing shape.
+Classes give a host of bonuses and allow characters to take actions that they otherwise could not, such as casting magic or changing shape.
 As a creature gains levels in a given class, it gains new, more powerful abilities.
 Most PCs gain levels in the core classes or prestige classes, since these are the most powerful.
 Most NPCs gain levels in NPC classes, which are less powerful (see Creating NPCs).

 * **Check**: A check is a d20 roll which may or may not be modified by another value.
 The most common types are attack rolls, ability checks, skill checks, and saving throws.